 ProtonVPN makes one of the most generous free VPN packages available, setting no data limits whatsoever.
 And you can use the connection for as long as you want.
 Of course, there's a catch, namely, that you're limited to servers in Japan, the Netherlands, and the US.

 ProtonVPN tries to lure in new subscribers with its free version, which doesn't impose any limit on how much data you can use.

-Additional features, such as Secure Core, are likewise off-limits to free users.
+Additional features like Secure Core, are also off-limits to free users.

-So, if your only goal is to set up a VPN without having to pay for it, and you aren't interested in video streaming or extra features, ProtonVPN is a solid choice.
+If your only goal is to get a VPN without having to pay for it, and you aren't interested in video streaming or extras, ProtonVPN is a solid choice.

 Free version without data limits